LATEST SHORT STORIES

 Explore a range of captivating stories across genres, complemented by illustrations that enhance the narrative experience.
 From brief and impactful to rich and immersive, there's something for every reader.

-Quick, impactful reads—stories under 500 words, offering a brief yet powerful narrative for those short on time.
+Quick, impactful reads — stories under 500 words, offering a brief yet powerful narrative for those short on time.

 Concise stories between 500-1,000 words, focusing on vivid imagery or a single scene to craft a unique narrative.

-For those who enjoy immersive storytelling, these narratives over 1,000 words dive deep into character and plot development.
+For those who enjoy immersive storytelling, these narratives of over 1,000 words dive deep into character and plot development.

 Subscribe for latest news